-Deer are commonly seen wandering around the village, and on occasion caribou also make an appearance.
+Deer are commonly seen wandering around the village, and occasionally elk and caribou make an appearance.

-If you head out into the Banff National Park your chance of seeing some wildlife goes up drastically, and you may have the chance to cast your eyes on moose or even black bear.
+If you head into Banff National Park, Canada’s first national park, your chance of seeing some wildlife goes up drastically.
+Here you may have the chance to cast your eyes on moose or even black bears.

-Some of the most elusive creatures though are grizzly bears, wolves and cougars, and you should consider yourself very lucky if you see one.
+Some of the most elusive creatures are grizzly bears, wolves, and cougars, and you should consider yourself lucky if you see one.